MustafaHi/Sciter-Tray/README.md

 ## customizing

-To change the items in tray menu edit `tray.htm` after changing it you need to change the width and height in : tray.tis
+To change the items in tray menu edit `tray.htm` after changing it you need to change the width and height in `tray.tis`

 To uncenter the tray menu set `trayCenter = false;` before your initTray() function call